SuperOfficeDocs/superoffice-docs/docs/en/webtools/technical-overview.md

 # Technical overview

-The interaction SuperOffice Web Tools and SuperOffice Sales and Marketing depends heavily on the capabilities in the browser used.
+The interaction between SuperOffice WebTools and SuperOffice CRM depends heavily on the capabilities in the browser used.

-We currently use SignalR-technology to communicate between SuperOffice in the web browser and Web Tools running on the user's desktop.
+We currently use SignalR-technology to communicate between SuperOffice in the browser and WebTools running on the user's desktop.
 The previous generation used NPAPI-based plugins, and before that protocol handlers.

-Web Tools consists of 3 components:
+WebTools consists of 3 components:

 * The installed component on the user’s computer
 * TrayApp2.svc (WCF)
 * The SignalR endpoint

-The 2 latter are installed server-side along with SuperOffice Sales and Marketing and access the SuperOffice database through NetServer APIs.
+The 2 latter are installed server-side along with SuperOffice CRM and access the SuperOffice database through NetServer APIs.
 (Yes, the same APIs that are available to partners).

 Check out the [system requirements][2].

-## Starting up Web Tools
+## Starting up WebTools

-![Starting up Web Tools -screenshot][img3]
+![Starting up WebTools -screenshot][img3]

-After Web Tools have finished starting up, it will resume incomplete tasks.
+After WebTools have finished starting up, it will resume incomplete tasks.

 The tasks files are stored in *%localappdata%SuperOffice\SuperOffice 7 Web Extensions\Tasks*.
 One task consists of a task file and a directory with the same name.
 This directory will contain the document during editing/reading.

 ## Document editing

-![Opening up a document in Sales and Marketing -screenshot][img4]
+![Opening up a document in CRM -screenshot][img4]

 ## Authentication

-Web Tools supports authenticating to 2 different layers to SuperOffice:
+WebTools supports authenticating to 2 different layers to SuperOffice:

 * The first layer is authenticating towards the Web Server (IIS) using Negotiate (Windows Authentication), NTLM, Digest, or Basic.